chz100p/SoundModuleAP/README.txt

   http://bit-trade-one.co.jp/

-SoundModule is built upon other free libraries; some of these libraries may have come with SoundModule in the lib-src directory.
-Others you are expected to install first if you want SoundModule to have certain capabilities.
+OrenoKoukaon is built upon other free libraries; some of these libraries may have come with OrenoKoukaon in the lib-src directory.
+Others you are expected to install first if you want OrenoKoukaon to have certain capabilities.
 Most of these libraries are not distributed under the terms of the GPL, but rather some other free, GPL-compatible license.
 Specifically:

   Audacity: GPL

   expat: BSD-like license.
     Provides XML parsing.
-Included with SoundModule.
+Included with OrenoKoukaon.

   FFmpeg: GPL or LGPL (according to how you obtain/configure it)
     Provides decoding/encoding of additional formats.
 Optional separate